How to Choose the Right Mobile App Database for Your Application

 Here are some popular databases to build Android apps and iPhone apps.
 You can select the best database for your mobile app based on your requirements.

-Memcached: A distributed cache system which is multi-threaded, and used primarily for caching objects to speed up applications by alleviating database load.
+Memcached: A distributed cache system that is multi-threaded, and used primarily for caching objects to speed up applications by alleviating database load.

-MariaDB: A popular open source relational database which was created by the original developers of MySQL.
+MariaDB: A popular open-source relational database that was created by the original developers of MySQL.

 Cassandra: A free and open source, NoSQL database which is designed to handle a large amount of unstructured data at any scale.